anova0515/website/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Developing an upward feedback tool for the department's respectful workplaces initiative
+        * Developing an upward feedback tool for department's respectful workplaces initiative
         * Writing report on respect at work and job satisfaction

 design: